Hsu Jan-yau

-Hsu Jan-yau (許璋瑤 (Xǔ Zhāngyáo); born 8 August 1951) is a Taiwanese politician and current chairman of the Taiwan Stock Exchange.
+Hsu Jan-yau (許璋瑤 (Xǔ Zhāngyáo); born 8 August 1951) is a Taiwanese politician who was the chairman of the Taiwan Stock Exchange.

 Education

 Hsu obtained his bachelor's degree in accounting and statistics from National Cheng Kung University in 1974 and master's degree in statistics from National Chengchi University in 1976.

 Political career

 Hsu was named a minister without portfolio in April 2016 and took office on 20 May.
 On 1 July, he was appointed Chairperson of the Provincial Government of Taiwan Province.
 Hsu served until November 2017, when he was named chairman of the Taiwan Stock Exchange.